 I feel it’s safe to say that the average person isn’t exactly excited by this type of cuisine (anyone remember the Sex and the City group outing to the raw food restaurant and their facial expressions after tasting such food)?
 Even though I do consider myself open to new foods and cuisines I’m not particularly eager to take cold wheatgrass asparagus shots either.

 Yet when I found this raw vegan collard wraps recipe online I quickly put it on my short list.
-I’m always trying to incorporate more vegetarian recipes into my diet so why not experiment with some raw vegan wraps, right?
+I’m always trying to incorporate more vegan recipes into my diet so why not experiment with some raw vegan collard wraps, right?

 And I was blown away.
 I made this over the weekend while I was visiting my parents and we all loved this (mom thought the cumin taste was a little strong so I want to experiment with minced ginger and garlic instead).
 Really though, these vegan raw collard wraps make for a great healthy mid afternoon snack or even lunch.
 Perfect for the summer months when it’s too hot to even think about going near the stove.
 And to get that perfect cut on the collard wraps you’ve got to use the Japanese made Global Knives.
 I first found out about them through the catering company I worked at since that’s all we used and after falling in love with them there, gave my mom one for Christmas.